developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 * **Image Capture -** acquires mixed types of data at once (barcodes, text, images, etc.) when the document to be scanned has a fixed layout - the location and type of data in each field remain consistent whenever the form is used, and only the data changes with each new instance of the form.
 * **MultiBarcode -** acquires data from forms that contain barcodes.
 This applies to cases where multiple barcodes are required to be captured simultaneously, or specific barcode(s) need to be read from a multitude of barcodes.

+> <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture/NextGen SimulScan template.</span>

 <!--
-> <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture/NextGen SimulScan template.</span> -->

 See [Template Builder](../../templatebuilder) for instructions on how to create a Document Capture/NextGen SimulScan Template.
-After creating the Template, copy it to the device.
+After creating the Template, copy it to the device. -->

 To select the Document Capture/NextGen SimulScan Template, in the **NG SimulScan configuration** screen tap on **Document Selection** and select a template for the document to be captured (see screen capture below).
-This selection is populated with the imported template after [template deployment](../../templatebuilder/#5deploytemplates).
-With **Document Capture**, it is _required to **[Use content providers](../../programmers-guides/content-provider/)**_ to retrieve scanned data.
-To add a template to the Document Selection using DataWedge Manager CSP for ease of deployment, refer to **[Import NextGen SimulScan Templates](../../admin)** and **[NG SimulScan template](/mx/datawedgemgr)**.
+This selection is populated after [importing the template](../../admin/#importnextgensimulscantemplates).
+With **Document Capture**, it is _required to **[Use content providers](../../programmers-guides/content-provider/)**_ to retrieve scanned data. <!-- To add a template to the Document Selection using DataWedge Manager CSP for ease of deployment, refer to **[Import NextGen SimulScan Templates](../../admin)** and **[NG SimulScan template](/mx/datawedgemgr)**. -->

 <img style="height:350px" src="document_selection.png"/>
 _Document Capture template selection_